ipython/ipython-in-depth/pycon-submission.md

 - Tools for typical development tasks: timing, profiling, debugging.

 We will leave 1 to 2 minutes hands-on for simple subjects like object introspection and variable caching.
-We'll give a couple of 5 minutes exercises for profiling and debugging.
+We'll give a couple of 5 minutes hands-on exercises for profiling and debugging.

 **Back to the terminal(s)**